socphoenix/pico-midicizer/README.md

 ### installing circuitpython:
 Hold the bootsel button on the pico and plug it into your computer. drag the circuitpython.uf2 file to the removable drive that shows up.
 It will disappear, then reappear once the install is done.
-There should be a folder marked library.
-From the .zip bundle of libraries extract the files
+There should be a folder named lib.
+From the .zip bundle of libraries copy the folders
 > adafruit_mcp230xx.mpy

 > adafruit_bus_device